mdagnelie/project_docker_microcredential/README.md

 - Create a shell script on the HPC of your preference
 - Store the shell script in your cloned github repository

+## Project delivery

+- Send the zip file to the trainers